Hanabi-Live/hanabi-live/docs/VARIANTS.md

 - A clue token is given when a stack is completed, regardless of whether it is a normal stack or a reversed stack.
 - This variant was invented by [Sean McCarthy on the BoardGameGeek forums](https://boardgamegeek.com/article/30863162).

+### Synesthesia

+- Only color clues may be given.
+- In addition to their normal color, cards with rank 1 count as the first color, cards with rank 2 count as the second color, and so on.
+- If the brown suit is in use, its cards only get clued by brown, and not as the color of their rank.

 <br />

 ## Full Variant Listing